shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 	Minimum: **2 characters**
 	Maximum: **100 chracters**

-	Provide text in the string format which will be verified from a given proof.
+	Provide text in the string format which will be verified from the document uploaded by the end-user.

 <!-- -------------------------------------------------------------------------------- -->
 * ## phone